letsencrypt/acme-spec/draft-barnes-acme.md

 Additionally, JWS objects used in ACME MUST include the "nonce" and "acmePath" header field, defined below.

-# Threat Model

-For most communications between the client and the server, we assume the Internet Threat Model {{RFC3552}}, i.e., an attacker that can completely control messages between client and server.
-We additionally assume the attacker can read and modify TLS connections between client and server.
-This allows ACME deployment behind a TLS-terminating CDN, for DDoS prevention and other attack mitigation.

-Domain validation requests initiated by the server are more vulnerable than ACME messages between client and server, because they rely on insecure DNS.
-In particular, such validation requests are vulnerable to the "on-path" attacker described in RFC3552 {{RFC3552}}.
-This is the common threat model assumed by most domain-validating certificate authorities today.

 # Protocol Overview

 ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS.
 In some ways, ACME functions much like a traditional CA, in which a user creates an account, adds identifiers to that account (proving control of the domains), and requests certificate issuance for those domains while logged in to the account.